 A lot of Jay’s work revolves around podcasts.
 But there’s a foundation of written content that we’re going to focus on here.

-Let’s break down some of what Jay has done with Marketing Showrunners and see what we can take away for our own content marketing.
-(Spoiler: there’s no formula you can copy.)
+Let’s break down some of what Jay has done with Marketing Showrunners and see what we can take away from our own content marketing.
+(Spoiler: there’s no formula you can copy for deconstructing content.)

 The Big Picture: Why Study Jay Acunzo’s Content?

 This isn’t going to be like some of the other investigational articles you might have read in the past.

 It’s not going to be like the classic HubSpot study from Chris Von Wilpert that examines a $271 million inbound lead gen machine—complete with hockey stick graphs and loads of insight into the formulas HubSpot uses for success.